jni/git-tutorial/main.md

     print sum(map(float, sys.argv[1:]))
 ```

-We commit those changes, and finally we merge in the mult branch.
-Git does the heavy lifting for us!
+Commit those changes, and finally merge in the mult branch.
+Git does
+the heavy lifting for you!

 ```bash
 $ git commit -a